 Though it’s offered by the Department of Statistics, this part-time program stirs in courses from the Mays Business School.
 Students can choose the evening or distance learning option.

 Texas A&M has the third largest stats department in the country and comes high in the U.S. News & Report rankings for Best Graduate Schools: Statistics (especially among public institutions).
 The department hosts numerous data-driven events.
-The MS itself is supervised by an Advisory Board of corporate partners.

 Texas A&M wants candidates with a competitive GPA and/or strong GRE or GMAT scores.
 Applicants should also have earned an A or B on at least one statistics course and have a minimum of three years of full-time work experience.

 Northwestern takes a three-pronged approach to its MSIA, with rigorous training in business skills, critical IT tools and every area of analytics—predictive (e.g. forecasting), descriptive (e.g. data mining) and prescriptive (e.g. optimization and simulation).
 This a full-time, head-down degree for those who wish to lead analytics teams and projects.